 Transport

-Scooters are the preferred transportation in Ubud because the roads are narrow and it takes forever for cars to pass the bad traffic which happens everyday in Ubud.
+Bikes are the preferred transportation in Ubud because the roads are narrow and it takes forever for cars to pass the bad traffic which happens everyday in Ubud.

-New scooters are around US$ 1,300 in Bali, and the average new car is US$ 20,000.
+New bikes are around US$ 1,300 in Bali, and the average new car is US$ 20,000.
 You might get a second hand car for less than US$ 8,000.

-Data / WiFi
+Data / Wifi

 Most kos-kosan provide wifi but you may still need mobile data for internet access when you're out.
 If your kos-kosan doesn't have wifi, mobile data should suffice for social media, YouTube, and work.